Dynatrace/dynatrace-operator/ARCHITECTURE.md

 **Troubleshoot** (`cmd/troubleshoot/`):

+> [!NOTE]
+> This tool is outdated.
+Use the support archive command instead.
 - Command-line tool for diagnosing common deployment issues
 - Checks CRDs, namespaces, images, proxies, and configurations
 - Outdated, use support archive for comprehensive diagnostics